juju/docs/src/en/howto-gui-management.md

 able to make changes to the environment through the GUI.
 This is good for a monitoring type scenario.

-!!__Note:__ read-only mode in the GUI simply prevents actions taken within the GUI from being sent to the Juju environment, and is *not* additional security against the Juju API.
+**Note:** read-only mode in the GUI simply prevents actions taken within the GUI from being sent to the Juju environment, and is _not_ additional security against the Juju API.

 # Using the GUI